-Since I’m an advocate of all things peaceful and loving, here are some of my favorite self-care gift ideas for the people in your life (even if that’s you).
-I hope you find something you’re excited to give this year.
+Here are some of my favorite self-care gift ideas for the people in your life (even if that’s you).

-My Favorite Self-Care Gift Ideas for the People We Love
+My Favorite Self-Care Gift Ideas for the People You Love

-Books are a notoriously perfect choice for someone who is at all into self-help.
-Personally, I’m usually flipping through a couple books at any given time.
-Whether your person is into personal development, fiction, memoirs, natural health, spiritual text, or happiness, there’s surely a book out there that’d be perfect for them.
+Books are a perfect choice for someone who’s into self-help.
+Whether your person is into personal development, fiction, memoirs, natural health, spiritual text, or happiness, there’s a book out there that’d make a perfect gift for them.

-Here are just some of my personal favorite reads that’d make great gifts:
+Here are some of my own favorite reads that’d make great gifts:

 - The Alchemist by Paulo Coelho